Ever since I launched the Pressed Organic Juice Directory a few months ago, people have been constantly asking me what I drink for juice.

-Green Star 1000 – a twin-gear juicer which makes phenomenal juice.
+Green Star 1000 – a twin-gear juicer that makes phenomenal juice.
 If you are serious about juicing and know that you are ready to make a real commitment to it, this is a fantastic pick.
 I have had it for about 5 years and love it.
 Drink the juice within 15 minutes of juicing.
-To purchase this juicer, click HERE.

 Whatever juicer you have, even if it is a $2,500 Norwalk machine, the less time between when the juice is made and when you drink it, the better.